The sixth annual Stop Elder Abuse community awareness campaign is underway and runs until World Elder Abuse Awareness Day on 15 June.

 Separated by COVID-19 restrictions, now more than ever is the time for South Australians to be alert for signs of elder abuse.

-Around one in 20 older Australians is experiencing some form of abuse from someone they know and trust, and often it is a member of their own family.
+Around one in 20 older Australians is experiencing some form of abuse from someone they know and trust.

-To help Stop Elder Abuse, it is important that the community:
+To help stop abuse of older people, it is important that the community:

-- Recognises Elder Abuse – learn about the types of abuse and to recognise the signs
+- Recognises abuse of older people – learn about the types of abuse and to recognise the signs

-- Speaks up if you suspect elder abuse is occurring – call the South Australian Elder Abuse Prevention Phone Line on 1800 372 310
+- Speaks up if you suspect the abuse of an older person is occurring – call the South Australian Elder Abuse Prevention Phone Line on 1800 372 310

 - Knows what your rights are – read more about Safeguarding the Rights of Older South Australians